alex-atanassov/cvw-beat-saber/README.md

 # Coding Virtual Worlds - Assignment 2

-This short document aims at presenting the features implemented for the second assignment of Coding Virtual Worlds.
+Second assignment of the course Coding Virtual Worlds, held at Aalto University.
 The assignment consists in a remake of the popular VR game "Beat Saber".

 My implementation covers the following working functionalities: